bright-spark/m365-mcp/docs/API.md

 # MCP API Documentation

-This document provides detailed information about the Model Context Protocol (MCP) API endpoints available in the Outlook MCP Server.
+This document provides detailed information about the Model Context Protocol (MCP) API endpoints available in the Microsoft 365 MCP Server.

 ## Base URL